 You found me!
 My name is Becky; I am a small human who loves to draw!
-I studied animation in Cardiff from 2014-2017, and I loved it, it was like being at Hogwarts.
-I specialized in 2D animation, because I love pencils.
+I studied animation in Cardiff from 2014-2017, specialising in 2D animation, because I love pencils.

 All types of animation interest me, but I was inspired to take the 2D path when my course mates and I attended Glen Keane’s talk and saw his short film, “Duet,” at Encounters festival in Bristol.
 It was incredible to see and listen to such wisdom and passion for drawing, and I’ve been living that 2D life ever since!